What kind of staff do you employ?

 I have heard that imported products often are of lower quality to the original?

-Parallel imported products are always the same as the original.
+Imported products are always the same as the original.
 The only difference is that Paranova markets products that might have been produced for another European country; hence there can be differences in names or other markings.
-Sometimes differences can occur regarding excipients, e.g. colouring agents.
-Moreover, we act under the same regulations and laws as any other pharmaceutical company, ensuring that you get the safest and most reliable treatment from our products.
+Sometimes differences can occur regarding excipients, e.g., coloring agents.
+Moreover, we act under the same regulations and laws as any other pharmaceutical company, ensuring that you get the safest and most reliable treatment for our products.

-Society has the most to gain from parallel trading.
-By bringing competition to the market, Paranova and its colleague companies have been able to keep prices on drugs down, providing direct savings for patients as well as the whole of society.
+Society has the most to gain from import trading.
+By bringing competition to the market, Paranova and its colleague companies have been able to keep prices on pharmaceuticals down, providing direct savings for patients as well as the whole of society.
 Without parallel importation, the bill for pharmaceuticals would have been considerably higher.

-No. We, like any other pharmaceutical company, must comply with a number of laws and regulations set up in order to make sure that all necessary documentation, production facilities, distribution and environmental aspects meet the highest of standards.
+No. We, like any other pharmaceutical company, must comply with some laws and regulations set up to make sure that all necessary documentation, production facilities, distribution and environmental aspects meet the highest of standards.